Vienna, „Bikes and Rails“: Cohousing Project

 The living area is constructed entirely of wood (5 floors, wooden stud walls, and cross-cut wooden ceilings).
 This living area is placed on the ground floor and connected to the concrete structure of the winter garden.
 The ventilation takes place via two central ventilation systems with heat recovery, the air distribution takes place via vertical shafts.

 The realization takes place within the tight financial framework of the Vienna housing subsidy.
-The project is part and the first project of habiTAT – the apartment block syndicate in Austria.
+The project is part of and the first construction project of habiTAT – the apartment rental syndicate in Austria.
 The habiTAT is solidarity of house project initiatives all over Austria with the aim to buy real estate freely and to secure self-administered and affordable spaces.
-In this context, money was collected through direct lending (crowd leaning) and it can also be made available to residents who have no saved funds.
+Within this framework, money is lent in the form of direct loans in accordance with the alternative financing law, enabling residents who have no savings to move in.

 Project Number